SouthGobi posts profit, says Mongolia mines open

-TORONTO (Reuters) - SouthGobi Resources Ltd (SGQ.TO), a coal miner with operations in Mongolia, reported a first-quarter profit on Monday, as its sales nearly doubled and its average selling price rose.
+TORONTO, May 14 (Reuters) - SouthGobi Resources Ltd , a coal miner with operations in Mongolia, reported a first-quarter profit on Monday, as its sales nearly doubled and its average selling price rose.

 The Toronto-listed miner said its coal mines in Mongolia were still operating despite a recent government announcement about a planned suspension of its mining licenses.